• Free Tours

 For all you football fans out there, come visit the stadium’s museum of the most famous football team in the world.
 Not into the sport myself, however, I am quite impressed by the scale and proud exhibits of this club.

 That sums up my recommendations for the evening so go out, have fun and take part in that special cultural night during the spring in Barcelona.
 Don’t forget also that most public museums are free on Sundays and that our daily Barcelona Free Walking Tours will be running as usual, twice a day.
-If you are here for more days you can also check our tips for things to do in Barcelona in May.
+If you are here for more nights you can also check our tips for best things to do at night in Barcelona.

 Main photograph by Jordi Payà